Cold Therapy Device & Interface

 Patients in pain should not need to navigate complex controls.

-Help patients instantly understand what the device is doing at any given moment.
+Users should instantly understand what the device is doing at any given moment.

 Design the product so it guides correct use naturally, even without reading instructions.